 - the desire to appear more grown up and sophisticated

-- to imitate actors or models with appealing images in movies or magazines.
+- to imitate actors or models with appealing images in movies, video games or social media.

 Be a good role model by not smoking

-If you don’t want your child to smoke, it is important to set a good example by not smoking yourself.
+If you don’t want your child to smoke, set a good example by not smoking yourself.
 Research shows that children are less likely to smoke if their primary role models do not smoke.